markgw/pimlico/docs/setup_guide.rst

 Simple as that.

 OpenNLP is a little trickier.
-To make things simple, we just get all the OpenNLP tools at once.
-There are also a couple of other libraries required to run the OpenNLP wrappers.
+To make things simple, we just get all the OpenNLP tools and libraries required to run the OpenNLP wrappers at once.
 The `opennlp` make target gets all of these at once.

     cd ~/myproject/pimlico/lib/java
     make opennlp